Paul H. Silverman: Research and views

 Silverman was a member of the Human Genome Project's advisory committee.
 After its results showed that humans had about 30,000 genes, he noted that this suggested that genes were much less important causes of human diseases than previously thought.
 In an article published in The Scientist shortly before his death, he urged his fellow researchers to abandon genetic determinism, asking, "With only 30,000 genes, what is it that makes humans human?"

 Personal life

 Silverman met his wife, Nancy Josephs, while he was serving in the Army during World War II.
-The two married on May 20, 1945, and their son, Daniel, was born in 1950; they also had a daughter, Claire.
+The two married on May 20, 1945, and had two children.
 Paul Silverman died on July 16, 2004, of complications resulting from a bone marrow transplant he had received to treat his myelofibrosis.